GoogleCloudPlatform/core-solution-services/README.md

 See [components/frontend_streamlit/README.md](components/frontend_streamlit/README.md) for options to run or deploy the frontend app.

-### (Optional) Deploy a GENIE FlutterFlow app
+### (Optional) Deploy a FlutterFlow app

-In addition to the default Streamlit frontend app, you can choose to use the FlutterFlow UI app.
+In addition to the default Streamlit frontend app, you can choose to use the GENIE FlutterFlow UI app.

-Please follow [these steps](docs/flutterflow_app.md) to clone and deploy a FlutterFlow app.
+Please follow [docs/flutterflow_app.md](docs/flutterflow_app.md) to clone and deploy a FlutterFlow app.

-> To learn more about FlutterFlow, visit https://flutterflow.io/enterprise.
+> FlutterFlow is a low-code development platform that enables you to build native mobile and web applications without writing code.
+To learn more about FlutterFlow, visit https://flutterflow.io/enterprise.

 ## Troubleshooting